10 Key EdTech future Trends Shaping Education in 2026

 3. Micro-learning and Credentialing

-Bite-sized learning and micro credentials are revolutionizing the process of upskilling.
-Students and employers are increasingly recognizing stackable, flexible certification that addresses actual needs.
+Bite-sized learning and micro-credentials are revolutionizing the process of upskilling.
+Students and employers are increasingly recognizing stackable, flexible certifications that address real-world skill needs.

 Micro-credentials offer: